-' , \boxtimes QUARTERLY REPORT PURSUANT TO SEC TION 13 OR 15 (d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March n 31, 2019 OR TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15 (d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For tl ne transition period from to Commission file number: 001-35 5610 (Exa ATOSSA GENETICS INC. ct name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 107 Spring Street 26-4753208 (I.R.S.
-Employer Identification No.) 98104 Seattle, WA (Address of principal executive offices ;) (Zip Code) Registrant's t elephone number, including area co de: (206) 325-6086 Securitie es registered pursuance to Section 12 2(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.18 par value ATOS NASDAQ during requir Indica Regul Indica emerg g the preceding 12 months (or for such shorter period rements for the past 90 days.
-Yes No nate by check mark whether the registrant has submitted lation S-T during the preceding 12 months (or for such the by check mark whether the registrant is a large ac I that the registrant was required to f ed electronically, every Interactive I ch shorter period that the registrant v celerated filer, an accelerated filer, a Section 13 or 15(d) of the Securities Exchange Act of 1934 file such reports), and (2) has been subject to such filing Data File required to be submitted pursuant to Rule 405 of was required to submit such files).
-Yes ⊠ No □ I non-accelerated filer, smaller reporting company, or an "smaller reporting company," and "emerging growth company Large accelerated filer $\ \square$ Accelerated filer $\ \square$ Non-accelerated filer \square Smaller reporting company ⊠ Emerging growth company □ emerging growth company, indicate by check mark if ad financial accounting standards provided pursuant t the extended transition period for complying with any new or t. \square Indica ate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The n umber of shares of the registrant's common stock, \$0 0.18 par value per share, outstanding g at May 9, 2019, was 9,124,732.
+' , \boxtimes QUARTERLY REPORT PURSUANT TO SEC TION 13 OR 15 (d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2019 OR TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15 (d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For tl ne transition period from to Commission file number: 001-35 610 (Exa ATOSSA GENETICS INC. ct name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-4753208 (I.R.S.
+Employer Identification No.) 107 Spring Street Seattle, WA (Address of principal executive offices s) 98104 (Zip Code) Registrant's t elephone number, including area cod de: (206) 325-6086 Securitie es registered pursuance to Section 12 (b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.18 par value ATOS NASDAQ during requir Indica Regul Indica emerg g the preceding 12 months (or for such shorter period rements for the past 90 days.
+Yes No nate by check mark whether the registrant has submitted lation S-T during the preceding 12 months (or for such the by check mark whether the registrant is a large ac I that the registrant was required to find the registrant was required to find electronically, every Interactive Dech shorter period that the registrant was celerated filer, an accelerated filer, a ection 13 or 15(d) of the Securities Exchange Act of 1934 (le such reports), and (2) has been subject to such filing rata File required to be submitted pursuant to Rule 405 of ras required to submit such files).
+Yes No non-accelerated filer, smaller reporting company, or an "smaller reporting company," and "emerging growth company Large accelerated filer $\ \square$ Accelerated filer $\ \square$ Non-accelerated filer $\ \square$ Smaller reporting company $\ oxtimes$ Emerging growth company $\ oxtimes$ emerging growth company, indicate by check mark if ed financial accounting standards provided pursuant t the extended transition period for complying with any new or . $\hfill\Box$ Indica ate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The n umber of shares of the registrant's common stock, \$0 0.18 par value per share, outstanding at August 9, 2019, was 9,129,563.